sebhtml/biosal/Documentation/actor_API.md

 ACTION_START
 ```

-A message with this tag is sent to every actor present when the runtime system starts.
+A message with this action is sent to every actor present when the runtime system starts.

 - Request message buffer: not application, this is a received message
 - Responses: none